-Canada's leading newspaper has published an anti-transit rant, by Brian Lee Crowley of the "non-partisan" MacDonald-Laurier Institute -- as reporting, not opinion [but see update at end of post].
+Canada's leading newspaper has published an anti-transit rant, by Brian Lee Crowley of the "non-partisan" MacDonald-Laurier Institute.
 It's based on the work of the Texas Transportation Institute, a leading source of studies that view cities from behind the wheel of a single-occupant car.
 It's filtered via Wendell Cox, who's made a career of car-centered advocacy.

 Specifically, their metric is the difference in travel times, by car, between travel time on congested roads and the same roads in a free-flow condition.
 In other words, their baseline utopian condition is abundant free-flowing roads at all times of day.
 (That condition is actually an economic impossibility in a city above a certain size with a healthy economy and no road pricing.)